 “Most surprising was the fact that we found differences between [the impact psychosocial factors have on] seasonal, or pollen, allergies and perennial allergies, like food allergy,” Harter, a doctoral candidate at University Hospital Augsburg (UNIKA-T) in Germany, told Healthline.
 “Anxiety was positively associated with seasonal allergies but negatively associated with perennial allergies.”

 “We would like to investigate if the same associations can be found in confirmed allergies, which were diagnosed based on blood test or skin-prick tests,” she added.
 “Also, it would be interesting if these associations can be found in other samples.”

 The drugs that inhibit the physiological effects of histamine- (the chemical responsible for allergies).
 Take doctors advice before taking medications

 These are to be taken for a short period of time, no longer than 3 days.
-This help to reduce the stuffy nose associated with allergy.
-If used for the long period of time, this can cause rebound blockage of nose.
+This helps to reduce the stuffy nose associated with allergy.
+If used for a long period of time, this can cause a rebound blockage of nose.